 Today, as a Captain of the world’s most technologically advanced shellfish harvester, Kevin and his crew are instrumental in strengthening Clearwater’s leadership in innovative and sustainable clam harvesting.

 Sydney Newell is Clearwater’s first female fleet officer.
 She started fishing at just 13 years old and joined Clearwater in 2016 working onboard our scallop and clam vessels.
-Today, Sydney is Third Mate Officer onboard the Fundy Leader, Clearwater’s scallop and research vessel.
+Today, Sydney is a Navigation Officer Trainee onboard the Fundy Leader, Clearwater’s scallop and research vessel.

 Clearwater continues to be one of a few harvesters committed to maintaining a survey vessel for scientific purposes.
 During each 16 day trip, Sydney helps gather specific information on scallops, including data on their habitat, geology and depth, allowing Clearwater’s fleet to target important fishing grounds, while leaving sensitive areas undisturbed.